 Home bred, 1 metre plus bush with mixed colour flowers, reminiscent of Mutabilis but in a many petalled form.
-Also has a lovely fragrance. available soon
+Also has a lovely fragrance. available now

 This rose makes a large arching shrub with elegant leaves and very few thorns.

 It also has a lovely fragrance and very pretty red and yellow stamens.
-Available soon.
+Available now.

 Weiti Gypsy (2016)

 Very sweet small rambler with soft pink and white loosely formed flowers.
 Excellent repeater, and really covers itself in flowers.
 Sold out

 Souvenir de Madame (2015)